darris-james-martin/DanceContactTracker/README.md

 ![image](https://user-images.githubusercontent.com/93277335/149252941-5835a63f-b46e-468c-b455-b6c9410a8ced.png)

-When you load a contact it will bring up their information and show their punches
+When you load a contact it will bring up their information and show their punches</br>
  ![image](https://user-images.githubusercontent.com/93277335/149252959-4b2bd15c-30f2-4393-bb51-0e6e0d9cce2f.png)

 The contacts would buy dances, then use them until they no longer have punches left.
-If they are attending more than one group dance lesson on the same day it only counts as half a punch.
+If they are attending more than one group dance lesson on the same day it only counts as half a punch. </br>
  ![image](https://user-images.githubusercontent.com/93277335/149252973-bda8addc-8f62-4a8d-93c0-5b76bd034171.png)

-Once they reach 1 punch, it alerts the instructors that they are low on punches
+Once they reach 1 punch, it alerts the instructors that they are low on punches</br>
  ![image](https://user-images.githubusercontent.com/93277335/149252984-1c72ede4-1b73-45af-8711-7616bc9238dd.png)

 It will also email the customers to let them know when they are low on punches.